Don Larsen, former Yankees pitcher who threw only World Series perfect game, dead at age 90

 Larsen pitched for seven different teams during a 14-year career in the big leagues, compiling a record of 81 wins and 91 losses.
 In 1954, he went 3-21 while making 28 starts for the Baltimore Orioles, who had just moved east from St. Louis and been rechristened from the Browns.

 But on Oct.
 8, 1956, Larsen ensured his place in baseball immortality.
-Taking the mound for the Yankees in crucial Game 5 of the World Series against the Brooklyn Dodgers, Larsen outdueled Brooklyn starter Sal Maglie and then some by retiring all 27 batters he faced.
+Taking the mound for the Yankees in crucial Game 5 of the World Series against the Brooklyn Dodgers, Larsen outdueled Brooklyn starter Sal Maglie by retiring all 27 batters he faced.
 Larsen struck out seven Dodgers in the 2-0 Yankees win, throwing just 97 pitches and only going to three balls on a batter once.

 The image of catcher Yogi Berra leaping into Larsen's arms after the final out is one of the most iconic in the sport's history.